f5devcentral/xcmcndemoguide/README.rst

 Test Application
 ~~~~~~~~~~~~~~~~~

 Now that the DNS is updated and the certificate is active, let's proceed to the website and test.

-Go to **yawning-white-antelope.github.securelab.online** and see if the certificate of the site is valid.
+1. Go to **yawning-white-antelope.github.securelab.online** and see if the certificate of the site is valid.
 Let's now log in.

+Note: your FQDN will be different!

 .. figure:: assets/cloud_a_lb_website.png